 General Riding gives our riders the opportunity to learn to horse ride.
 Each rider can be assigned up to a three-person volunteer team, consisting of a LEADER and TWO SIDE WALKERS.
 As the rider’s ability and confidence increases, the number of helpers in the team is decreased.

-Carriage Driving (operating at Stroud only presently) is particularly suited to teenage and adult participants with the ability to sit upright unsupported in an open horse carriage and hold a set of reins.
+Carriage Driving (presently only operating at Stroud) is particularly suited to teenage and adult participants with the ability to sit upright unsupported in an open horse carriage and hold a set of reins.
 The aim is to teach riders to drive as independently as possible.
 Riders may ultimately enter competitions.
 During a driving session, a pony and carriage are used, requiring a volunteer team of 1 RDA Whip (Coach) who sits in the carriage with the rider and two helpers who remain on the ground.

-Dressage includes all the normal horse riding skills, i.e. starting, stopping, riding straight lines, doing various sized circles and movements, etc. A rider must be at least eleven years of age.
+Dressage (not currently operating) includes all the normal horse riding skills, i.e. starting, stopping, riding straight lines, doing various sized circles and movements, etc. A rider must be at least eleven years of age.
 Riders may ultimately enter competitions.
 Volunteers help dressage riders by leading and or side walking.